Written by Scribendi

-You've finished your NaNoWriMo novel in a month, but what's next?
+You've finished your NaNoWriMo novel, but what's next?

 The simple answer to this question?
 Wait.